Zachariah-Nkosi/Restaurant-Website/README.md

 This project is licensed under the MIT License.

 Contact
-For inquiries, please contact:
+For inquiries, please contact me using the email below:

-Your Name
 Email: princezachariah3@gmail.com